amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

 blueprint: faq_and_troubleshooting
 title: Limits
 source: 'https://amplitude.zendesk.com/hc/en-us/articles/115002923888'
+this_article_will_help_you:
+  - 'Ensure you do not experience "missing" data due to exceeding your Amplitude data limits'
+updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_at: 1718925693
 ---
-#### This article will help you:

-* Ensure you do not experience "missing" data due to exceeding your Amplitude data limits

 There are some limits to the amount of data that you can send to Amplitude.

 ## Event volume limits